pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Pebble accretion
     A regime of planetary {term}`accretion` in which aerodynamic drag enhances the rate of solid mass gain by a growing planet.
 The need for aerodynamic interaction between the accreting material and the gas of the protoplanetary disk means that this accretion mechanism is only efficient for solids with a radius that moderately couples them to the flow of the gas (i.e., 'pebbles'): larger objects feel insufficient drag, whereas very small material is coupled to the gas and swept past the growing planet.

+Pebble isolation mass
+    The mass a planet reaches at which point it can no longer accrete pebbles from the environment around it, having already accreted those in its immediate vicinity.

 Phase
     A chemically uniform and physically distinct region of matter.
 For example, a rain drop is a distinct phase compared with the air it falls through; an ice cube is a distinct phase from the water it floats on; and in a granite, each type of mineral present, quartz, feldspare etc. are distinct phases.